magnuscar/magnuscar.github.io/contact.md

 permalink: /contact/
 ---

-At the moment Carsten is researching as a senior scientist in the [Computational Evolution Group](http://www.bsse.ethz.ch/cevo) :
+At the moment Carsten is researching in the [Institute of Medical Virology](https://www.virology.uzh.ch/en.html) :

-Computational Evolution
-  ETH Zurich, D-BSSE
-  Mattenstrasse 26
-  4058 Basel
+Institute of Medical Virology
+  Winterthurerstrasse 190
+  8057 Zurich
   Switzerland

-Come and see me at our Basel office or write an email to <carsten.magnus@bsse.ethz.ch>.
+Come and see me at my Zurich office or write an email to <magnus.carsten@gmail.com>.